ahandsel/articles/Duplicate_Kintone_Apps/KintoneAppDuplication.md

 Following settings are not included in App Template unless configured as specified:

 Notification settings
-  * Unless the notifications is set to the following recipients:
+  * Unless the notifications are set to the following recipients:
     * Administrator user
     * Administrators group
     * Everyone group